webdjoe/pyvesync/README.md

 pyvesync is a library to manage VeSync compatible [smart home devices](#supported-devices)

 **Note** Please check out the new [Discussions](https://github.com/webdjoe/pyvesync/discussions) section.
-This is the place for all questions and discussions that aren't issues directly related to the pyVeSync library.
-Any Home Assistant questions should go here, in addition to general device troubleshooting and general questions on the process to add new devices.
+This is the place for all questions and discussions that aren't issues directly related to the pyvesync library.
+Any Home Assistant questions should go here, in addition to device troubleshooting and general questions on the process to add new devices.

 ## Table of Contents <!-- omit in toc -->